gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

     The following tool will Publish/Upload all the Geometry in your rhino file.
 Use it with care and not with big models.

 How to build a basic file to publish
 --------------------------------------------

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/01_Quick_Guide_Publisher.png

-Every RadiiGrasshopper_ file starts with the Connect_ |Connect| component.
+Every RadiiGrasshopper_ file starts with the Connect_ component.
 To it, you connect the PublishMaterial_ |PublishMaterial_icon| and the PublishGeometry_ |PublishGeometry_icon|, components.
-Add a ``geometry pipeline`` or other geometry to the later as shown in the picture.
+Add a ``geometry input`` to the later, in our example we are using the ``geometry pipeline`` as shown in the picture.

-- ``Log:`` helps to identify how much and what kind of data is sent
-- ``Content`` is RADii data that can be used in other components, mainly for storing or collecting.
-The components are called `Publish Scenario`_ and `Save Content`_.

 .. |Connect| image:: /tutorial/Radii_Icons/ConnectParam.png
 .. |PublishMaterial_icon| image:: /tutorial/Radii_Icons/Material.png
 .. |PublishGeometry_icon| image:: /tutorial/Radii_Icons/Mesh.png

 Enter Credentials